-Although toenail fungus is not a highly contagious infection, it's possible to catch a fungus by sharing shoes, socks, or personal hygiene items like nail clippers.
+Although toenail fungus is not a highly contagious infection, it's possible to catch it by sharing shoes, socks or personal hygiene items such as nail clippers.

-This infection involves a series of changes in nail appearance including the appearance of cracks, a yellow color, and an uncomfortable itchy feeling.
+Toenail fungus infection, or onychomycosis, is very common.
+This disease involves a series of changes in nails, including the appearance of cracks, a yellow color and an uncomfortable itchy feeling.

 - Excess sweating